• Subscribe

 “Now the overseer is to be above reproach, faithful to his wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own family well and see that his children obey him, and he must do so in a manner worthy of full respect.
 (If anyone does not know how to manage his own family, how can he take care of God’s church?)”
 1 Timothy 3:2-5

+In verses 6-7, Paul states that a background of Christian experience is necessary for the development of character that will maintain humility, and it is necessary to be “well thought of by outsiders.”
 “He must not be a recent convert, or he may become conceited and fall under the same judgment as the devil.
 He must also have a good reputation with outsiders, so that he will not fall into disgrace and into the devil’s trap.”

 In summary, the whole concept of a good spiritual leader is referred to in the Bible as an “overseer” and an “elder,” one who has spiritual maturity in Christ.
-He would have the spiritual maturity to feed and shepherd the flock not for money but out of love and passion for the safety and growth of the flock.
-(1 Peter 5:2) And so he would not misuse the power of leadership, but to be an example in Christ that warrants imitation.
-(1 Peter 5:3)
+He would have the spiritual maturity to feed and shepherd the flock not for money but out of love and passion for the safety and growth of the flock (1 Peter 5:2).
+And so, he would not misuse the power of leadership, but to be an example in Christ that warrants imitation (1 Peter 5:3).

-The will of God for every Christian is that we may grow into full stature in maturity in Christ.
-Ephesians 4:11-13 – If we are being led by the spiritually immature, our own spiritual growth and the spiritual growth of others could be affected
+The will of God for every Christian is that we may grow into full stature in maturity in Christ (Ephesians 4:11-13).
+If we are being led by the spiritually immature, our own spiritual growth and the spiritual growth of others could be affected

-To learn more about spiritual leadership listen to, “Have You Lost Faith in Your Spiritual Leaders?”
+To learn more about spiritual leadership listen to, “Have You Lost Faith in Your Spiritual Leaders?” and “Does My Church Leadership Have it Right?”